benjaminb/shrinkingpie/README.md

 ## Abstract

-In the shrinking pie game, two players negotiate how to split a fixed number of points between them.
+The shrinking pie game, derived from the Rubinstein bargaining model, has two players negotiate how to split a fixed number of points between them.
 Each turn they do not come to an agreement, the ‘pie’ (points available to be split) shrinks according to a discount factor.
-Each player aims to maximize their own score.
-Between two players and with a fixed number of rounds, backward propagation shows the optimal offer that should be made and accepted in the first round.
-This ruleset expands the two-player game to a tournament with three or more players negotiating in pairs.
-Most notably, players have an additional action they can play: the option of leaving a negotiation to attempt striking a deal with a more amenable player.
+This project presents a ruleset that expands the two-player game to a tournament with three or more players negotiating in pairs.
+Notably, players have a new action available: the option to leave a negotiation for the prospect of striking a deal with a more amenable player.
+This may present a better model for real-world bargaining environments, particularly where players have multiple potential partners.
+Additionaly, this project offers software which implements the ruleset, developed for easy creation and testing of strategies and bargaining environments.
+The software is highly parametrized, allowing exploration of numerous internal and environmental factors that influence a strategy's success.

 ## Basic Rules